 - Participate in regular supervision sessions provided by The Counselling Partnership in addition to any other supervision arrangements they may have set up.

 - Pay attention to their own personal development, including personal therapy.

 - Participate in regular counsellor meetings which take place every two-three months.

 Here are some comments made by former counsellors:

-‘My journey started with the NSCCP and I believe that what I have become today is to a great extent thanks to the training and opportunities given to me by the Counselling Partnership’.
+‘My journey started with The Counselling Partnership and I believe that what I have become today is to a great extent thanks to the training and opportunities given to me by the Counselling Partnership’.
 (SK)